Skxpath/Fast-Solo-Dungeons/Readme.md

 ---

 ## Author
-* Shalltearz Modified and updated by PsykoDev
+* Shalltearz Modified and updated by PsykoDev and updated again by Skxpath (to add Ace-Lilith support)